osmanbeyoglulab/ECCB-2024-Tutorial/README.md

       Jupyter lab

-##  <a name='Background'></a>Introduction
-Development of specialized cell types and their functions are controlled by external signals that initiate and propagate cell-type specific transcriptional programs.
-Activation or repression of genes by key combinations of transcription factors (TFs) drive these transcriptional programs and control cellular identity and functional state.
-For example, ectopic expression of the TF factors Oct4, Sox2, Klf4 and c-Myc are sufficient to reprogram fibroblasts into induced pluripotent stem cells.
-Conversely, disruption of TF activity can cause a broad range of diseases including cancer.
-Hence, identifying context-specific TFs is particularly relevant to human health and disease.

-Systematically identifying key TFs for each cell-type represents a formidable challenge.
-Determination of TF activity in bulk tissue is confounded by cell-type heterogeneity.
-Single-cell technologies now measure different modalities from individual cells such as RNA, protein, and chromatin states.
-For example, recent technological breakthroughs have coupled the relatively sparse single cell RNA sequencing (scRNA-seq) signal with robust detection of highly abundant and well-characterized surface proteins using index sorting and barcoded antibodies such as cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq).
-But these approaches are limited to surface proteins, whereas TFs are intracellular.
-Single-cell sequencing assay for transposase-accessible chromatin (scATAC-seq) measures genome-wide chromatin accessibility and reveals cellular memory and response to stimuli or developmental decisions.
-Recently several computational methods have leveraged these omics datasets to systematically estimate TF activity influencing cell states.
-We will cover these TF activity inference methods using scRNA-seq, scATAC-seq, Multiome and CITE-seq data through hybrid lectures and hand-on-training sessions.
-We will cover the principles underlying these methods, their assumptions and trade-offs.
-We will apply multiple methods, interpret results and discuss strategies for further in silico validation.
-The audience will be equipped with practical knowledge, essential skills to conduct TF activity inference independently on their own datasets and interpret results.

 ## <a name='IntendedAudienceandLevel'></a>Intended Audience and Level
 This tutorial is designed for individuals at the beginner to intermediate level, specifically targeting bioinformaticians or computational biologists with some prior experience in analyzing single-cell RNA sequencing (scRNA-seq), single-cell assay for transposase-accessible chromatin sequencing (scATAC-seq), Cellular Indexing of Transcriptomes and Epitopes by Sequencing (CITE-seq), and Multiome data, or those familiar with next-generation sequencing (NGS) methods.
 A foundational understanding of basic statistics is assumed.